-- Last node of the last layer, if there is space - First node of a new layer (depth increases by 1) - $\Rightarrow$ possible violation of the heap property
+- Last node of the last layer, if there is space - First node of a new layer (depth increases by 1)

+$\Rightarrow$ possible violation of the heap property

-- In the heap, only the root node can be deleted - Due to this, heap implements priority queue semantics very useful in various cases (e.g. queueing elements that some have always priority over others) - Elegant data structure with many applications, e.g. Dijkstra's shortest path algorithm and Heapsort heapify function H = heapify(H, n, endIndex)
+Only the root node can be deleted

+$\implies$ priority queue semantics that is very useful in various cases (e.g. queueing elements that some have always priority over others)

+Elegant data structure with many applications, e.g. Dijkstra's shortest path algorithm and Heapsort

+Deleting from the heap